kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

   `apiserver_flowcontrol_read_vs_write_request_count_samples`.
 These
   water marks show the range of values that occurred between samples.

-* `apiserver_flowcontrol_current_inqueue_requests` is a vector of
+* `apiserver_flowcontrol_current_inqueue_requests` is a gauge vector
-  gauges holding the instantaneous number of queued (not executing) requests, broken down by the labels `priorityLevel` and `flowSchema`.
+  holding the instantaneous number of queued (not executing) requests, broken down by the labels `priorityLevel` and `flowSchema`.

-* `apiserver_flowcontrol_current_executing_requests` is a vector of
+* `apiserver_flowcontrol_current_executing_requests` is a gauge vector
-  gauges holding the instantaneous number of executing (not waiting in a queue) requests, broken down by the labels `priorityLevel` and `flowSchema`.
+  holding the instantaneous number of executing (not waiting in a queue) requests, broken down by the labels `priorityLevel` and `flowSchema`.

 * `apiserver_flowcontrol_priority_level_request_count_samples` is a
-  vector of histograms of observations of the then-current number of requests broken down by the labels `phase` (which takes on the values `waiting` and `executing`) and `priorityLevel`.
+  histogram vector of observations of the then-current number of requests broken down by the labels `phase` (which takes on the values `waiting` and `executing`) and `priorityLevel`.
 Each histogram gets observations taken periodically, up through the last